j-mnr/gophergo.dev/content/basics/20-defer.md

 		bytes.Contains(buf, []byte("Gopher Go")))
 }

-// DeferCancelContext shows a contrived way of canceling a context.
+// CancelContext shows a contrived way of canceling a context.
 Though it
 // is a toy example, it is still very important that you **always cancel** your
-// context after you're done using it. func DeferCancelContext(d time.Duration) {
+// context after you're done using it. func CancelContext(d time.Duration) {
 	ctx := context.Background()
 	ctx, cancel := context.WithTimeout(ctx, 10*time.Millisecond)
 	defer cancel()